-Being kind and compassionate has a beneficial effect on the heart
+Being kind and compassionate benefits the heart

 Before exploring this hypothesis in more detail, let us take the time to study our emotions and more particularly the one that emanates from the heart: joy.